Ciprofloxacin ear dropsPronunciation

 Use ciprofloxacin ear drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Ciprofloxacin ear drops is only for the ear.
+- Ciprofloxacin ear drops are only for the ear.
 Do not get it in your eyes, nose, or mouth.
 If you get it in any of these areas, rinse right away with cool water.

 - Wash hands before and after using ciprofloxacin ear drops.